top of page

 ree

-I know how unsettling it can be to hear your child wheeze or cough through the night.
-The good news is, most colds and even RSV infections can be managed at home.
+I understand how unsettling it can be to hear your child wheeze or cough through the night.
+The good news is that most colds and even RSV infections can be managed at home.
 The key is knowing the difference between a typical course of illness and red flags that need medical attention.

 The Usual Suspects

-• Colds: Usually mild, with a runny or stuffy nose, mild cough, and sometimes a low fever.
-Symptoms often last 7–10 days.
+Colds are usually mild.
+They come with a runny or stuffy nose, a mild cough, and sometimes a low fever.
+Symptoms often last about 7–10 days.

-• Flu: Comes on suddenly with high fever, body aches, chills, cough, and exhaustion.
-Kids often look “wiped out.”
+The flu comes on suddenly.
+It brings high fever, body aches, chills, cough, and exhaustion.
+Kids often look “wiped out” during this time.

-• RSV: Starts like a common cold but can progress, especially in infants, to wheezing, rapid breathing, or difficulty feeding.
+RSV starts like a common cold but can progress, especially in infants.
+It may lead to wheezing, rapid breathing, or difficulty feeding.

 The RSV Timeline (Typical)

-• Days 3–5: Symptoms peak—worsening cough, wheezing, fast breathing, feeding issues.
+Symptoms peak during this time.
+You might see a worsening cough, wheezing, fast breathing, and feeding issues.

 When to Manage at Home